FredRF/TA_Assessment/README.md

 _This exercise was performed using MariaDB (MySQL) v10.4.12 on Windows 10_

+## Instructions
+* Create a database
+* Execute the Create Tables SQL Script
+* Execute the queries listed below or the SQL Script

 ## 1. Database Queries

 For this set of questions, please provide the SQL code for the query(ies) required to perform the data extraction.